bjcosta/landscaping/soil/README.md

 TODO: Remediation
 TODO: Plant choices
 TODO: Drainage
-TODO: Document process planned to improve the soild after the retaining wall is constructed
+TODO: Document process planned to improve the soil after the retaining wall is constructed
 TODO: This page will document the details about my soil test.

 <!-- Global site tag (gtag.js) - Google Analytics -->